babakzobis/TicTacToe/README.md

 By writing reusable custom `Subject` for making tests more verbose and more readable.
 * [**Set up continuous integration**](https://developer.android.com/studio/projects/continuous-integration)
 This code kata requires focusing on writing the best code a developer can produce.
 From the moment the additional features suggested in the following section, come into play, CI incorporation into the code repository becomes a must.
 This development practice consists of integrating code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests.
-While automated testing is not strictly part of CI it is typically implied.
+While automated testing is not strictly part of CI, it is typically implied.
 Most of the time I configure it in 4 stages:
   * test & [coverage](https://www.eclemma.org/jacoco/)
   * [quality](https://www.sonarqube.org/)